ascend4/ascend4/models/johnpye/fprops/PHASES.md

 - `examples/feoh` links against `libfprops.so` rather than compiling the
   library objects into the example
 - `libfprops.so` exports the phase-aware API symbols used by the example
-- API documentation explains when to use:
+- API documentation explains when to use public flat/package solvers, the phase-aware solver, and boundary diagnostic scripts
-  - flat `eqm_solve_elements`
-  - phase-aware solver
-  - boundary diagnostic scripts

 Tests: